KenT2/tboplayer/README.md

 Again during playing of a track, a slightly modified set of omxplayer commands can be used from the keyboard but there must be FOCUS on TBOPlayer.
 A list of commands is provided in the help menu.
 Note: some of the commands are not implemented by omxplayer.

 While playing videos, you can hit the F11 key for toggling full screen mode.
-In windowed mode, you can move the video window by clicking and holding the first mouse button over the video area.
+In windowed mode, to move the video window, click and hold the first mouse button over the video area and then move the mouse; and to resize the video, hold left Control, click and hold the first mouse button over the video area and then move the mouse.

 For a list of streaming services supported by youtube-dl, see this link: https://rg3.github.io/youtube-dl/supportedsites.html (not all of them were tested with TBOPlayer/OMXplayer)